PacLII Home | Databases | WorldLII | Search | Feedback

 4. In this case, the 1st Defendant has not filed and served any Affidavit Response in order to defend the Plaintiff’s Summary Judgment Application.

-5. Reference is made to the Fiji Court of Appeal case of Naidu v Carpenters Fiji Ltd [1992] Fiji Law Rp 28; [1992] 38 FLR 215 (27 November 1992) – wherein the Court said that ‘The Appellants did not file any affidavit evidence in answer to the Respondent's application for summary judgment; in the Hihe High Court and judgment was entered against them.
+5. Reference is made to the Fiji Court of Appeal case of Naidu v Carpenters Fiji Ltd [1992] Fiji Law Rp 28; [1992] 38 FLR 215 (27 November 1992) – wherein the Court said that ‘The Appellants did not file any affidavit evidence in answer to the Respondent's application for summary judgment in the High Court and judgment was entered against them.

 On appeal the Court of Appeal-